AchyutBurlakoti/Neural-Audio-Compression/README.md

 * [High Fidelity Neural Audio Compression.pdf](https://github.com/AchyutBurlakoti/Neural-Audio-Compression/files/11345808/High.Fidelity.Neural.Audio.Compression.pdf)
 * [Unsupervised speech representation learning.pdf](https://github.com/AchyutBurlakoti/Neural-Audio-Compression/files/11345811/Unsupervised.speech.representation.learning.pdf)

-### Result and Discussion

-The model was compared with standard audio codecs such as OPUS, and EVS with two standard metrics ViSQOL and MUSHRA.
-On average from all 4 bit-rates (3, 6, 12, 24 kbps) we obtain the MUSHRA score of 47.47±0.6
-out of 100.
-For 12 and 24 kbps we obtain the MUSHRA score above 50 which is acceptable but not that great but for 3 and 6 kbps we obtain above 40 and at 6 kbps our model beats the OPUS.
-As the MUSHRA score is a subjective evaluation and needs proper guidelines to be followed we decide to also calculate the objective score by using ViSQOL.
-If the ViSQOL score of the audio is above 3 then it is acceptable otherwise audio quality is considered bad quality.
-Our model obtains an above 3 score only for 24 kbps which shows that further improvement needs to be done to increase the score.

 ### Future Uses

 The developed model is a self-associative network which learns the representation of the data through the compression of those high dimensional data in the discrete latent space (i.e. through vector quantization) so model knows